Mayhem Shield

 What the public materials demonstrate

-The Mayhem Shield Framework is the inspectable record of how the review model is decomposed: what is assessed, in what order, with what evidence, and through which gates, without relying on unstated consultant judgment.
+The Mayhem Shield Framework the inspectable record of how the review model is decomposed: what is assessed, in what order, with what evidence, and through which gates, without relying on unstated consultant judgment.

 • Documented methodology: named review phases and progression criteria